Vengeance (2005): Background

-Vengeance was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
-Like the 2004 event, the 2005 event was a Raw-exclusive PPV, only featuring wrestlers from that brand.
-The 2005 event was the fifth event in the Vengeance chronology and was held on June 26 at the Thomas & Mack Center in Las Vegas, Nevada.
+Vengeance was an annual professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
+The first event was held in December before it moved up to July in 2002, establishing it as the annual July PPV.
+The fifth event, however, moved Vengeance up to June as it was held on June 26, 2005, at the Thomas & Mack Center in Paradise, Nevada in the Las Vegas area.
+Like the 2004 event, the 2005 event was held exclusively for wrestlers from the Raw brand.